ansh/jiffyreader.com/README.md

-# How to Contribution
+# How to Contribute
-  Anyone is welcome to provide contributions to this project by submitting a PR (Pull Request) and it will be happily merged to provide features and fixes to the increadible people using the extension.
+  Anyone is welcome to provide contributions to this project by submitting a PR (Pull Request) and it will be happily merged to provide features and fixes to the incredible people using the extension.

 ## Development
    1. Clone the project